 It is clear that the Almighty knew her heart and knew she was genuine in looking to and for Him.
 She was richly rewarded by being in the genealogy of the Messiah, and being recorded for her faith in the Word of God.

-Comments: It is interesting to note that when the Almighty destroyed Sodom and Gomorrah, their sin could not have been purely immoral human sexual acts as many people think, but much more as we are told in Gen. 6, when the "sons of God (fallen angles) went with the daughters of men" producing the Nephilim, see: Nephilim; and Nephilim, who were they, and why: Clearly the line which led to Christ Messiah, had to be free of the Nephilim seed, but as is clear from the story of Rahab, fallen man can be forgiven any sin when it is acknowledged.
+Comments: It is interesting to note that when the Almighty destroyed Sodom and Gomorrah, their sin could not have been purely immoral human sexual acts as many people think, but much more as we are told in Gen. 6, when the "sons of God (fallen angels) went with the daughters of men" producing the Nephilim, see: Nephilim; and Nephilim, who were they, and why: Clearly the line which led to Christ Messiah, had to be free of the Nephilim seed, but as is clear from the story of Rahab, fallen man can be forgiven any sin when it is acknowledged.

 Clearly the record of Rahab having been a prostitute is written in the Bible for a reason, and for us to marvel at the love, grace and forgiveness of the Almighty to any who put their trust in Him.